Adventures in Mommydom

 Christmas in Russia

-When I think Russia at Christmas, I think snow, lots and lots of snow.
+When I think of Russia at Christmas, I think of snow, lots and lots of snow.
 I’m assuming that’s true, but I haven’t been there to verify it.
 Texas does not have a snowy Christmas, so I am unfamiliar with the idea.
 This meant for us a Christmas in Russia lesson was a nice addition to our Christmas Around the World unit, and a great addition to our geography lessons.

 Christmas in Russia lesson